 Students receive an overview of their research areas in the Graduate School of Biological Science's "Introduction to Current Biology" course.
 In the "Practical Bioscience Seminar I and II," students will gain a deeper understanding of the theme they and their labs are working on.
-The "Bio-Expert Seminar for Research Projects" is a training course where students learn about their research themes.
+The "Frontier Bioscience Seminar for Research Projects" is a training course where students learn about their research themes.
 Through these exercises, students gain a broad knowledge of bioscience and improve their presentation and communication skills.

-In the "Social Life Science" and "Advanced Genome Science and Technology" courses, students learn the connection between science and technology and society.
+In the "Social Life Science" and "Advanced Genome Science and Technology" courses, students learn the ethics in biology and the connection between science and technology and society.